Representing New York Victims of Lymphoma Misdiagnoses

 - Pain and suffering for your loved one’s misdiagnosis

-The team at Wingate, Russotti, Shapiro & Halperin, LLP, is well-versed in filing successful and thorough medical malpractice and wrongful death claims.
+The team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, is well-versed in filing successful and thorough medical malpractice and wrongful death claims.
 We’ll speak to you and your family in a free consultation to discuss the nature of your medical treatment and determine if negligence occurred.
 We are dedicated to helping mistreated patients and their families recover compensation when their doctors fail them.

-With over 50 years of experience, the NY medical malpractice attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, have represented numerous clients and their families in medical malpractice claims.
+With over 50 years of experience, the NY medical malpractice attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have represented numerous clients and their families in medical malpractice claims.
 We understand how to thoroughly investigate a negligent medical professional and determine how a patient was misdiagnosed and mistreated.
 We also have extensive experience working with knowledgeable medical professionals who can review your records and determine the best options for your case.
-If you or someone you love has suffered due to a lymphoma misdiagnosis, contact Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353.
+If you or someone you love has suffered due to a lymphoma misdiagnosis, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.
 We are prepared to fight for your right to compensation.

 Phil Russotti recently obtained settlements for two brain damaged individuals and their families totaling guaranteed payouts in excess of $16,000,000.